The Benefits of ISO 9001

 The World Bank

-The World Bank's 2007-publication, Quality Systems and Standards for a Competitive Edge, remains an outstanding reference work not only for its detailed analysis, but for its presentation of statistical data and examination of China's remarkable economic growth.
-The book also takes a close look at ISO 9001 accreditation in Latin America, observing that with notable exceptions such as Columbia (which has adopted the ISO 9001 standard wholeheartedly), low levels of education are one of the more recurring barriers to the implementation of Quality Management Systems.
+The World Bank's 2007 publication, Quality Systems and Standards for a Competitive Edge, remains an outstanding reference work not only for its detailed analysis, but for its presentation of statistical data and examination of China's remarkable economic growth.
+The book also takes a close look at ISO 9001 accreditation in Latin America, observing that with notable exceptions such as Colombia (which has adopted the ISO 9001 standard wholeheartedly), low levels of education are one of the more recurring barriers to the implementation of Quality Management Systems.

 The International Organization for Standardization